 Karma

-Karma rewards flexible thinking.
+Karma rewards flexible thinking — and the Imperial Mandate buff makes her second-item spike genuinely valuable in poke compositions this patch.
 Her Mantra Q delivers massive poke damage, her E provides a strong shield with movement speed, and her Mantra W root-plus-slow can substitute as soft crowd control in non-engage comps.

 Blitzcrank